cmaskalenko/sqlparse/README.md

 sqlparse
 ========
-A basic T-SQL parser in Ragel.
+A basic T-SQL lexer in Ragel.